macy-k/Minesweeper_Project/README.md

 Fri Dec 01 15:24:14 PST 2023    Ends Game Won \
 Fri Dec 01 15:24:20 PST 2023    Generate New Board Layout: 5 x 5 \

+_task 3_: \
+I've worked on improving the design throughout the project so it's better than it used to be, but there are still many things I'd like to change.
+The biggest is that right now to access GameLogs and add to them I've used coupling between my Engine classes and the top level MineSweeper, which holds the GameLogs field.
+Instead of this, I would like to change GameLogs to a Singleton pattern, which would work much better and reduce coupling.
+Other than that there's a few nitpicks like how my old EngineLanterna class still has a field for Board when I've fixed that in every other class.
+Since Game already has access to the one and only Board used, its better to access the Board through Game. \
+Additionally, I'm not sure how well my project does on the cohesion side of things since there's a lot going on, but that's a concern for later.